News News

 Other Cooperating Organizations

-BBJ are also collaborating with Tokyo Medical and Dental University, Okayama University, and Kanazawa University and accept the samples and data.
+The BBJ are also collaborating with Institute of Science Tokyo (former Tokyo Medical and Dental University), Okayama University, and Kanazawa University and accepts their samples and data.

 Collaboration among biobanks